keller-kirill/dl_practice/README.md

 # dl_practice

-This is repository for storing my first steps in DL
+This is a repository for storing my first projects in DL